Starry03/mschool/README.md

 ## Goal

-Make a school buy a 200$ computer to protect the privacy of teachers, workers and students
+Make a school buy a 200$ computer to protect the privacy of teachers, other workers and students

 ## Start